Legendary-Overlord/sd-exam1/installation.md

 ### 1. Deploy Consul-server
 first we need deploy the Consul server. for this is necessary execute the following command:
 ``docker run -d -p 8500:8500 -p 8600/udp
--p 8400:8400 --name consul-server --network back-tier gliderlabs/consul-server -node myconsul -bootstrap``
+-p 8400:8400 --name consul-server --network sd-exam1_back-tier gliderlabs/consul-server -node myconsul -bootstrap``

 ### 2. Deploy Registrator
 to automatically add containers to consul we need deploy the Registrator, for this we will need to obtein IP address from the consul-server.